Common ostrich: Mating

 Common ostriches become sexually mature when they are 2 to 4 years old; females mature about six months earlier than males.
 As with other birds, an individual may reproduce several times over its lifetime.
 The mating season begins in March or April and ends sometime before September.
 The mating process differs in different geographical regions.
-Territorial males typically boom (by inflating their neck) in defense of their territory and harem of two to seven hens; the successful male may then mate with several females in the area, but will only form a pair bond with a 'major' female.
+Territorial males typically boom (by inflating their neck) in defence of their territory and harem of two to seven hens; the successful male may then mate with several females in the area, but will only form a pair bond with a 'major' female.

 The cock performs with his wings, alternating wing beats, until he attracts a mate.
 They will go to the mating area and he will maintain privacy by driving away all intruders.
-They graze until their behavior is synchronized, then the feeding becomes secondary and the process takes on a ritualistic appearance.
+They graze until their behaviour is synchronised, then the feeding becomes secondary and the process takes on a ritualistic appearance.
 The cock will then excitedly flap alternate wings again and start poking on the ground with his bill.
 He will then violently flap his wings to symbolically clear out a nest in the soil.
 Then, while the hen runs a circle around him with lowered wings, he will wind his head in a spiral motion.
 She will drop to the ground and he will mount for copulation.
-Common ostriches raised entirely by humans may direct their courtship behavior not at other ostriches, but toward their human keepers.
+Common ostriches raised entirely by humans may direct their courtship behaviour not at other ostriches, but toward their human keepers.

 Only 15% of hatchling chicks reach 1 year of age.